-Definitions of Satisfactory Academic Progress for US Loan programmes:

-To be eligible for US federal student loans, a student must achieve Satisfactory Academic Progress (SAP).
-This policy applies to all students taking federal loans (also known as financial aid and Title IV aid) at Norwich University of the Arts (NUA), specifically Direct subsidised, unsubsidised, Grad PLUS and Parent PLUS loans.
-It applies to eligible US and eligible non-US citizens receiving Title IV aid, including graduates, undergraduates, part-time and full-time students.

-Both the qualitative and quantitative SAP standards are reviewed at each evaluation point.
-Evaluation points fall annually at the end of each academic year, For students on courses of study lasting one year or less, that is typically in June of the year of study.
-For students on programmes lasting more than one year, annual assessment will be in July of the year of study.
-For students who are required to resit a failed unit, there will be a further evaluation point at the end the resubmission period (typically September) and prior to the first disbursement for the new academic year.

-The standards for SAP for students in receipt of Title IV assistance are consistent with those applied to students who are not in receipt of Title IV assistance, with the exception of the regulations governing maximum periods of registration which are adjusted for students in receipt of Title IV assistance to comply with US Federal Aid requirements and UK Home Office Student Visa restrictions.

-Basic Standard for Satisfactory Academic Progress

-Students receiving student loans must meet NUA's qualitative and quantitative requirements for minimum satisfactory performance.
-These are defined as follows:
+SATISFACTORY ACADEMIC PROGRESS (SAP) POLICY

+Norwich University of the Arts is certified to process and administer U.S. Federal Loans (Title IV).

+School Code: 042445

+Federal Aid Queries

+Email: fedaid@norwichuni.ac.uk Telephone: +44 1603 753 133

+Last reviewed in Jan 2025

+Table of Contents

+1. Definitions of Satisfactory Academic Progress for US Loan programmes: 3 2.
+Basic Standard for Satisfactory Academic Progress (SAP) 3 3.
+Treatment of Grades Reported, Resits and Repeated Course Work 5 4.
+Student Loan Denied Status 6 5.
+The Appeal Process 7 6.
+Reinstatement of Aid after Student Loan Denied Status 7 7.
+Student Loan Probation Status 7

+- 1. Definitions of Satisfactory Academic Progress for US Loan Programmes: - 1.1.
+To be eligible for U.S. federal student loans, a student must achieve Satisfactory Academic Progress (SAP).
+This policy applies to all students taking federal loans (also known as financial aid and Title IV aid) at Norwich University of the Arts (hereafter referred to as the College), specifically Direct subsidised, unsubsidised, GradPLUS and ParentPLUS loans.
+It applies to eligible U.S. and eligible non-U.S. citizens receiving Title IV aid, including graduates, undergraduates, part-time and full-time students. - 1.2.
+For students on programmes lasting more than one year (such as part-time and full-time undergraduate courses and only postgraduate part-time courses), both the qualitative and quantitative SAP standards are reviewed at each evaluation point which falls annually at the end of each academic year.
+This annual assessment will be in July of the year of study. - 1.3.
+For courses of study lasting one year or less, such as postgraduate courses (except for part-time postgraduate courses), qualitative and quantitative SAP standards are reviewed at the end of every term.
+The evaluation point for part-time postgraduate courses will be at the end of the academic year (in September). - 1.4.
+For students who are required to resit a failed unit, there will be a further evaluation point at the end of the resubmission period (typically in September) and prior to the first disbursement for the new academic year. - 1.5.
+The standards for SAP for students in receipt of Title IV assistance are consistent with those applied to students who are not in receipt of Title IV assistance, with the exception of the regulations governing maximum periods of registration which are adjusted for students in receipt of Title IV assistance to comply with U.S. Federal Aid requirements and UK Home Office Student Visa restrictions. - 2.
+Basic Standard for Satisfactory Academic Progress (SAP) - 2.1.
+Students receiving student loans must meet the College's qualitative and quantitative requirements for minimum satisfactory performance.
+These are defined as follows: - 2.1.1.
+The Undergraduate student must pass 120 credits each year of study or achieve a pass in order to progress to the subsequent year.
+During the academic year, undergraduate students must achieve at least 40 credits per academic year to remain on the course. - 2.1.2.
+Undergraduate students must achieve minimum standards as required by the College's Academic Regulations, equivalent to a Pass grade or a pass mark of 40%, which is consistent with the College's graduation requirements.